Extreme vulnerability to intruder attacks destabilizes network dynamics: RESULTS

-Next, we study the effect of a unidirectional attack on a scale-free network of Lorenz oscillators.
-We use the algorithm from \cite{goh2001universal} to randomly generate an undirected and unweighted scale-free graph, which is shown in Fig. \ref{fig:synch_node} A. The network has $N=100$ nodes and the degree distribution follows a power law $P_D(k) \propto k^{-\gamma}$ with $\gamma = 2.33$ with an average degree of $10$.

-In this example, we aim to study the effect of the attack on different nodes; we set $\sigma = 10$, $c = 1$, and vary the node $i$ that is targeted.
+Next, we study the effect of a unidirectional attack on a scale-free network of Lorenz oscillators coupled in the $y$-variable, Eq.\ \eqref{eq:Lorenz}. {For this case, the MSF analysis for Eq.~\eqref{eq:Lorenz}, presented in Sec.\ I of the Methods, shows that, for negative values of its argument, the master stability function becomes increasingly negative as the magnitude of the argument increases.} We use the algorithm from \cite{goh2001universal} to randomly generate an undirected and unweighted scale-free graph, which is shown in Fig. \ref{fig:synch_node} A. The network has $N=100$ nodes and the degree distribution follows a power law $P_D(k) \propto k^{-\gamma}$ with $\gamma = 2.33$ with an average degree of $10$.
+We aim to study the effect of the attack on different nodes; we set $\sigma = 10$, $c = 1$, and vary the node $i$ that is targeted.

 We select the nodes $i = 1,5,17,94,100$ with degrees $82, 47, 23, 13$, and $8$, respectively, and associate to these nodes the colors blue, orange, yellow, purple, and green, respectively.
-For more details on this example, see Supplementary Note 5.
+For more details on this example, see Supplementary Note 6.